rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 * Essential facets of managing resident data that may be at odds with other goals (e.g. cross-agency data sharing)
 * Data sharing, ownership, consent, management, auditing, protection from unwanted access/abuse.

+### Key challenges
+* Sources of burden for residents: Learning costs, psychological costs, compliance costs, e.g.:
+	* People may not know what they are eligible for.
+	* Documents and requirements vary by program.
+	* Even if you are enrolled, you need to renew.
+* Programs are administered at different levels of government (e.g. city vs. county vs. state vs. federal), and even by different organizations within the same jurisdiction.
+As a result, it is challenging to coordinate processes, program requirements, and information sharing across jurisdictions (or even different programs/organizations within the same jurisdiction).
+	* The program requirements, processes, tools, technologies, etc. all may differ by program or organization.
+	* Informational definitions may be different even for similar-seeming questions (e.g. income) across programs.
+	* Enrollment in one benefit may affect or be contingent on enrollment for others.

+### Existing approaches and ideas
+* Benefits linkage
+	* Fully or partially enrolling someone based on their enrollment in (or eligiblity for) other programs.
+	* Solves:
+		* Learning costs of discovering other programs and understanding requirements.
+		* Compliance costs of applying to another program.
+	* Does not solve:
+		* Compliance cost of original program.
+		* Marginal learning/compliance cost of linkage.
+		* Learning and compliance costs associated with potential negative interactions across programs.
+		* Political / process change required to enact linkage.
+* Proactive outreach
+	* Using data from one or more programs to target individuals with information about other programs or renewal.
+	* Solves:
+		* Learning costs of discovering programs, understanding eligibility.
+	* Does not solve:
+		* Compliance costs of completing applications.
+* Integrated benefits
+	* Combining multiple benefits applications into a single unified application.
+	* Solves:
+		* Lessens learning costs, compliance costs through consolidation.
+		* Learning costs associated with discovery and eligibility determination across programs.
+	* Does not solve:
+		* Complexity and associated learning and compliance costs of unified application.
+* Information re-use
+	* Re-using information from one program in applications for another.
+	* Solves:
+		* Compliance costs of re-entering information
+		* Legal/process requirements around data sharing (depending on architecture of data sharing)
+	* Does not solve:
+		* Differing definitions for similar requirements across programs.
+		* Compliance cost of any one program.
+		* Learning and compliance costs associated with potential negative interactions across programs.
+		* Government administrative/process burden for any one program.
+* Rules as code
+	* Solves:
+		* Compliance costs of eligibility determination, approval, renewal.
+		* Possible learning costs of discovery and elgibility determination (by enabling proactive outreach).
+	* Does not solve:
+		* Political challenge of unifying requirements and definitions across programs.
+		* Compliance costs / complexity of a given program.

 ## Opportunities
 ### Resident-centered services
 * What changes can be made to more holistically provide benefits and services to residents, to design the experience primarily from the perspective of the resident rather than individual programs and departments?